 Unpackaged is best, but that’s often not realistic.
-But choosing a packaging material with the least amount of impact is easier said than done.
+But choosing the most environmentally friendly food packaging is easier said than done.
 To point, what to consider while choosing packaging: the life-cycle, transportation, energy to be made, energy to be recycled.

 Seems like a lot, right?